IT’s BEEN A JOURNEY

 Things I want to do more of: Bridge the gap between public and private, civic and corporate, to make a difference in people's lives today and in the future.

-Things I love: Moving (read: pilates, running, dancing, skiing down or walking up mountains), Grand Targhee National Forest, my weird little dog, and reading really good writing (Joan Didion is my favorite but I'm always open to new books).
+Things I love: Moving (read: pilates, running, dancing, skiing down or walking up mountains), Grand Targhee National Forest, my weird little dog Charlie, and reading really good writing (Joan Didion is my favorite but I'm always open to new books).
 I'm homesick for places I've never been and I'm exceptional at baking pie.